 Goldfish (Carassius auratus) are known to be suspension-feeders that use crossflow filtration to filter out extremely small food particles from the water.
 In this study, I investigated whether goldfish could feed on low-density food particles and also tried to identify any feeding behaviors or morphological traits that could be involved in this mechanism.
 I conducted feeding experiments with various novel and familiar food types that were followed up by gut content analysis to confirm ingestion of the low-density particles.
 I also observed and quantified by counting three behaviors associated with this feeding mechanism and performed statistical analyses to look for any relationships to the type of food being consumed.

 Edwards, Kristin, "Ingestion of Low Density Food Particles by Suspension-Feeding Goldfish" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 988.

 Creative Commons License